Nicolas Bouliane

 Silencing technology, bit by bit

-I did not throw my smartphone in a lake and retire to the mountains.
-I just excised the cancerous parts and preserved the good ones.
+I did not throw my smartphone in a lake to retire to the mountains.
+I just excised the cancerous parts of technology and preserved the good ones.

 Notifications